gw-engineering-glacier/glasswall-python-wrapper/README.md

 # Glasswall Python Wrapper

-A high level Python wrapper for interfacing with Glasswall libraries.
+A high level Python wrapper for interfacing with Glasswall libraries

 ## Getting Started